abulhasanbbk/fact-checking/README.md

 - The propmpting idea is discussed (Iterative QA).
 - Mark wants to see a pipeline block diagram.
 # Experiment 10/06/2024
-## O Short Experiment with GPT4o on AveriTec dataset
+## O Shot Experiment with GPT4o on AveriTec dataset
 ### Example1
 You are an experienced fact checker.
 I will give you a claim.
 Can you label the claim where it is supported or refuted?